Connected Home Devices

 By: Eric Rosenberg

-The benefits of smart home technology go far beyond turning your lights on with your voice and adjusting your home's temperature automatically when you get home from work.
-While these are great benefits in their own right, smart home devices can also help you secure your home and save money.
+The benefits of connected home technology go far beyond turning your lights on with your voice and adjusting your home's temperature automatically when you get home from work.
+While these are great benefits in their own right, connected home devices can also help you secure your home and save money.

-How Smart Home Devices Can Bring Safety, Savings and Peace of Mind
+How Connected Home Devices Can Bring Safety, Savings and Peace of Mind

 Early smart home devices brought small conveniences to our homes, but newer ones can help you revolutionize your home's security.
 Benefits of smart home technology include options to monitor your home from anywhere in the world and notifications of potential issues before they become catastrophic.